dokku/dokku/docs/getting-started/install/debian.md

 # Debian Package Installation Notes

-As of 0.3.18, dokku defaults to being installed via debian package.
-While certain hosts may require extra work to get running, you may optionally wish to automate the installation of dokku without the use of our `bootstrap.sh` bash script.
+As of 0.3.18, Dokku defaults to being installed via debian package.
+While certain hosts may require extra work to get running, you may optionally wish to automate the installation of Dokku without the use of our `bootstrap.sh` bash script.
 The following are the steps run by said script:

 ```shell
 # install prerequisites